0xJohannes/ARMCRACKER/README.md

  /_/   \_\_| \_\_|  |_|\____|_| \_\/_/   \_\____|_|\_\_____|_| \_\

 ```
-Dictionaries for cracking Armenian  hashes
+Dictionaries for cracking hashes with Armenian keys

 # LINKS